jnozzi/cocoadev.com/markdown/MailStyleGradientSelection.md

 Hello,

 I know this has been amply discussed elsewhere and there are various solutions, but thought this might be useful to somebody else out there.
-I wanted Mail 2.0/iTunes-style gradient selections in the General/NSOutlineView in my app.
+I wanted Mail 2.0/iTunes-style gradient selections in the NSOutlineView in my app.
 Thanks to others who have posted here and elsewhere, this wasn't too difficult.
 My implementation doesn't use an external image, and allows you to specify whether the gradient is contiguous across multiple selected rows, whether to have a one pixel gap between selected rows, and whether - like in Mail - the outline view (or table view) should only ever show the disabled/unfocused grey gradient colour and never turn blue even when you click on a row.

-Note that you will need NSBezierPath_AMShading.h and NSBezierPath_AMShading.m (a category of General/NSBezierPath that makes it easy to do gradient fills) by Andreas Mayer from http://www.harmless.de/cocoa.html (these files are contained in the General/AMRolloverButton example code).
+Note that you will need NSBezierPath_AMShading.h and NSBezierPath_AMShading.m (a category of NSBezierPath that makes it easy to do gradient fills) by Andreas Mayer from http://www.harmless.de/cocoa.html (these files are contained in the AMRolloverButton example code).

 This code was particularly helped by the information given by one of the Omni guys here: http://wilshipley.com/blog/2005/07/pimp-my-code-part-3-gradient.html

-Here is my subclass of General/NSOutlineView:
+Here is my subclass of NSOutlineView:

 Interface file: